Sample

 Publisher's summary

 WITH AN INTERVIEW RECORDING OF STEVEN TYLER.
 The no-holds-barred memoir from the legendary Aerosmith frontman has arrived.
-With tales of debauchery, sex, drugs, and rock 'n' roll, the Demon of Screamin' describes his highs and lows as lead singer of the biggest rock band in the world.
+Tales of debauchery, sex, drugs and rock n' roll are read for the audiobook.
+The Demon of Screamin' describes the highs and lows as lead singer of the biggest rock band in the world.

+WITH EXTRA INTERVIEW RECORDED FOOTAGE OF STEVEN TYLER this Prolific frontman, rock icon and sex symbol is a living legend.
 With his raw, sharp-edged vocals, musical versatility and unprecedented song writing skills, Tyler has, as lead singer of Aerosmith, sold millions of records and played sell-out concerts to as many as 450,000 people.
-Now, at last, he tells his own story, taking us on a wild rollercoaster ride through the bust-ups, binges, orgies, and good old American excess in the jaw-droppingly honest, in-your-face way that only Tyler can.
+Now, at last, he tells his own story, taking us on a wild rollercoaster ride through the bust-ups, binges, orgies and good old American excess in the jaw-droppingly honest, in-your-face way that only Tyler can.

 ©2011 Steven Tyler (P)2011 HarperCollins Publishers Limited